shopware/docs/guides/plugins/plugins/framework/event/add-custom-event.md

-# Add custom event
+# Add Custom Event

 ## Overview

-In this guide you'll learn how to create your own event.
+In this guide you will learn how to create your own event.
 You can read more about events in the [Symfony documentation](https://symfony.com/doc/current/event_dispatcher.html).

 ## Prerequisites